debanjandhara/Ultimate-Dev-Guides/DSA/Python - All Data Structure.md

 print("Preorder traversal of binary tree is") printPreorder(root)

-print("
-Inorder traversal of binary tree is") printInorder(root)
+print("Inorder traversal of binary tree is") printInorder(root)

-print("
-Postorder traversal of binary tree is") printPostorder(root)
+print("Postorder traversal of binary tree is") printPostorder(root)

 ```